 While vaginal estrogen is effective, however, many women find it hard to use according to instructions.
 There are those who do not complete the treatment as proper.
 Compliance rates range from roughly 50 percent to 74 percent, according to research.

 Apart from the problem of compliance, researchers do not have significant data on the long-term efficacy of vaginal estrogen.
 It is not clear if the therapy can be helpful to high-risk women, including those having cancer of the uterus or breasts.

 Laser therapy can help

-Lasers are more commonly being used on different parts of the body.
-Cosmetic surgeons or dermatologists, for instance, use them to increase collagen and elastin production for younger looking skin.
+Lasers are more commonly being used in different parts of the body.
+Cosmetic surgeons or dermatologists, for instance, use them to increase collagen and elastin production for younger-looking skin.

 There is increasing interest in recent times in using fractional CO2 laser therapy for fighting vaginal issues.
 The use of this treatment for these purposes is still relatively new.
 However, research shows that women see the results in only about 12 weeks following the treatment.

 In the current study, researchers followed up women who had laser therapy or vaginal estrogen for six months.
 They assessed the effects of these treatments on GSM symptoms, alongside sexual and urinary function.

 The two procedures produced comparable improvements in six months.